openconnectivityfoundation/bridging/README.md

 # bridging
-Repository for OCF Bridging TG data models.
+Repository for OCF Bridging data models.
 For more information, see the OCF Bridging Specification.